anabelen-garcia/IMS-Kamailio-Tutorial/README.md

 Ana Belén García Hernando.
 Universidad Politécnica de Madrid.
 2025.

+If you find any errors or have any comments, please report them to <anabelen.garcia@upm.es>

 ## Main considerations

 This is a step-by-step tutorial to setup an IMS scenario with Kamailio CSCFs and FHoSS as HSS, which runs in a single host.